openvinotoolkit/openvino/docs/get_started/get_started_windows.md

 ## Use the Demo Scripts to Learn the Workflow

-The demo scripts in `<INSTALL_DIR>\deployment_tools\demo` give you a starting point to learn the OpenVINO workflow.
+The demo scripts in `<INSTALL_DIR>\extras\open_model_zoo\demo` give you a starting point to learn the OpenVINO workflow.
 These scripts automatically perform the workflow steps to demonstrate running inference pipelines for different scenarios.
 The demo steps demonstrate how to:
 * Compile several samples from the source files delivered as part of the OpenVINO toolkit
 * Download trained models
 * Perform pipeline steps and see the output on the console